 As we age, we lose our physical abilities and our independence.
 It can be a real ego smash to rely on others for help with daily tasks like dressing, grocery shopping, or driving to doctor appointments.

-As the child of an elderly parent, it can be all too easy to speak to them sharply, or as if they are a child.
-Their needs can pile up on us, particularly if you’re a member of the sandwich generation, who is busy with a family at home, a career, and an aging parent in the house too.
-Often, it can take a toll on your well-being and overall quality of life due to the stress of the parent needs and children’s needs.
+As the child of an elderly parent, it can be all too easy to speak to them sharply or as if they are a child.
+Their needs can pile up on us, particularly if you're a member of the sandwich generation, who is busy with a family at home, a career, and an aging parent in the house too.
+It can often take a toll on your well-being and overall quality of life due to the stress of the parent's and children's needs.

-Alzheimer’s and dementia patients also place a unique challenge on their families.
-If you’ve “senior-proofed” your home by removing area rugs, adding lighting, and putting away breakables, you’re already very much aware.
-We all want the best for our aging parents, but it can be hard to have the know-how and the overall means to accomplish everything that would be appropriate in a typical home care setting.
+Alzheimer's and dementia patients also place a unique challenge on their families.
+If you've "senior-proofed" your home by removing area rugs, adding lighting, and putting away breakables, you're already very much aware.
+We all want the best for our aging parents, but it can be hard to have the know-how and the means to accomplish everything appropriate in a typical home care setting.

 - It can be helpful if you have toured a facility already.
 You'll be knowledgeable about the activities and staff and be able to speak honestly about the facility.

 It isn't appropriate to put your parents on a "guilt trip."
 Be loving and kind, but also completely honest about your struggles.
 List for them the ways assisted living might improve their lifestyle.

 - 24/7 access to trained medical care professionals equipped for specific health problems that might arise

 - Quality food options so they won't need to prepare meals

 - Opportunities for work or handicrafts

 But what if you've been down this road a few times already?
 Perhaps you've had these discussions before.